 In this last test case, we consider the porous media flow in test case 2.
 We reconsider the problem where the goal is to predict the velocity magnitude (instead of maximum velocity) from the input modified permeability field as shown in Fig. 8.
 The same dataset used in test case 2 is used for training the neural network.
-An autoencoder mapped the input $28 \times 28$ field to a latent size of 8 through 4 layers, which was subsequently mapped back to another image by a similar decoder.
-2000 epochs with a learning rate of $5 \times 10^{-4}$ and a batchsize of 64 were used.
+A fully connected autoencoder with ReLU activation functions mapped the input 28×28 field to a latent size of 8 through 4 layers (28×28 -256-128-64-8), which was subsequently mapped back to another image by a similar decoder.
+2000 epochs with a learning rate of 5×10^{-4} and a batchsize of 64 were used.
 The neural network was trained on the entire dataset explained in test case 2.
-However, the goal here was
+However, the goal here was to interpret the neural network

 Figure 8: Test case 6 results are shown (predicting velocity field from permeability fields in porous media flow by locally probing the neural network). a) An overview of the proposed machine learning task is shown where a 2D velocity magnitude field is predicted from a 2D image (permeability).
-Neural network, interpretable model trained based on the neural network (NN-driven), and interpretable model trained based on training data (data-driven) results are compared to ground-truth for a sample input in the training regime. b) Boxplots of the pointwise absolute error (PAE) distribution are shown, considering point-wise error data aggregated across all samples.
+Neural network, interpretable model trained based on the neural network (NN-driven), and interpretable model trained based on training data (data-driven) results are compared to ground-truth for a sample input in the training regime. b) Boxplots of the point-wise absolute error (PAE) distribution considering point-wise error data aggregated across all samples and image-based absolute error considering the spatially averaged error of each output field variable are shown.
 The performance of the neural network (NN), interpretable model trained on neural network predictions (Interp NN-driven), interpretable model trained on training data (Interp data-driven) are shown for the training data and out-of-distribution test data.
 Interpretable model performance with respect to the locally probed NN is also shown in this test case.
 Refer to Fig. 3 for boxplot details.

-to interpret the neural network predictions locally.
+predictions locally.
 The position of the porous region was fixed at R=0.02 and Y=-0.1.
-The trained network was probed for 100 different A values (permeabilities) ranging between $0 \le A \le 2$ .
+The trained network was probed for 100 different A values (permeabilities) ranging between $0 \le A \le 2$.
 This represented a local probing of the neural network with a higher sampling rate than what was used for its training.
 Finite element simulations were also performed for error quantification.

 The results are shown in Fig. 8.
 A data-driven Interp model was also trained based on the ground-truth data for comparison.
 The NN-driven Interp model produced very accurate results and could faithfully explain the neural network behavior in this localized region of the training landscape.
 An interesting observation is that the NN-driven Interp model slightly improves the training error compared to the neural network model and produces slightly smoother qualitative patterns.
 The data-driven Interp model produces significantly more accurate results compared to the neural network model.
 This should not be surprising because in this case the data-driven Interp model was trained based on the ground-truth data in a localized parameter space, whereas the neural network was trained over a larger parameter space.
-Test errors are not shown in Fig. 8b as in this case the Interp models were not trained based on the entire data.
+In other words, it is not fair to compare the data-driven Interp models were not trained based on the entire data.
 Instead, the errors in interpretable model predictions with respect to the neural network predictions are shown.
 As expected, the NN-driven Interp case matches the NN behavior more closely compared to the data-driven Interp case.
 The difference between the two interpretable models was less in most previous test cases where global interpretation instead of local interpretation was done.